Splitting Tracks

 (A) Zoom all the way out (so that the entire recording is visible).

-(B) Insert a trackbreak at the current cursor position.
+(B or double click) Insert a trackbreak at the current cursor position.
 You can do this while the recording is playing if you wish, which can be handy for live albums.
 You can also insert a trackbreak by double-clicking anywhere in the waveform display.
+To split the current track when inserting a trackbreak, press and hold the .

-(D or Del) Delete the trackbreak under the cursor.
+() Delete the trackbreak under the cursor.
 Click on the trackbreak you want to delete first.
+To merge the two tracks either side of the trackbreak you are deleting, press and hold the .

 Displays instructions on how to eliminate the gap between tracks.